Ruud's Commodore Site: Template Home Email

 $x9..xE future use

-$xF ignore this file type during a search
+$xF ignore this file IGN

 The four bits of the highest nibble: